128technology/docs/docs/config_command_guide.md

 ## `configure authority router system software-access`

-Configuration for 128T software access for this router.
+Configuration for SSR software access for this router.
 Supported on managed assets only.
 Any settings configured here will override the authority software access settings.

 ##### Subcommands